Welcome to Juvenile Court

 First offenders who do not contest the allegations in a petition are offered to contract with the court in the form of an informal adjustment.
 A youth service officer may initiate a written contract and monitor the juvenile for ninety (90) days to

 ensure that all conditions in the contract have been met.

 Juvenile Warning Citations

-The juvenile court operates under the guidance of three elected Judges and one appointed referee.
+The juvenile court operates under the guidance of four elected Judges.
 The elected judges are Wayne C. Shelton, Ray L. Grimes, Ken Goble, and Tim Barnes.
-The Magistrate is Tim Barnes.

 Youth Services Officers